 The map below (which I plan to populate over time) gives you an idea of the exact location of Gibraltar and, in this case, Gibraltar International Airport – which is located probably 100 metres from the Gibraltar Spain border.

 Which UK airports fly direct to Gibraltar?

-Currently only scheduled flights originating from the United Kingdom are landing in Gibraltar (or private jets).
+Currently only scheduled flights originating from the United Kingdom are landing in Gibraltar (or private jets from elsewhere).
 Currently both British Airways and Easy Jet fly into Gibraltar from Heathrow (BA), Gatwick, Manchester, Edinburgh and Bristol (Easy Jet).
 You can find out more details at Gibraltar Airport’s website.